Skip advert

 Leg room, head room & passenger space

 Cabin space is unchanged from the regular Corsa despite the need to stash batteries within the same footprint.
-That’s doubly useful as the Corsa is already a spacious supermini, particularly in the front row, though taller rear seat passengers might find themselves a little more cramped.
+That’s good news for those sitting in the front, where the regular Corsa is considered to be pretty spacious.
+It’s just a shame that taller people in the rear will still find themselves a little more cramped than they would be in an MG4 or BYD Dolphin.

-As per the regular petrol Corsa, the rear door opening is small and awkwardly shaped for taller people to get in.
-An MG4 is easier to get into the back of.
+As per the regular petrol Corsa, the rear door opening is small and awkwardly shaped for taller people to get in, which will also make it trickier for parents to put children in their car seats.
+Two ISOFIX points are mounted on the outer positions of the rear seats.

 Advertisement - Article continues below